 Born and raised in Saint-Lambert on the south shore of Montreal in Canada, I am currently currently pursuing a Ph.D in economic history at the London School of Economics (LSE) for which I have received a fellowship from the Institute for Humane Studies.
-My research subject for the Ph.D concerns the economic and institutional history of Canada and Quebec from the mid-1700s to the mid-1800s.
+My research subject for the Ph.D is the measurement of living standards and economic growth in Canada prior to the Conquest of Canada by the British in 1760.
 I also have a master’s degree in economic history from the same institution.
 I received my undergraduate degree from Montreal University in political economy.
-Currently, I am on leave from the LSE for archival research while teaching classes in economics at HEC Montréal (at a graduate level) and being a research associate at the Centre for Prosperity and Productivity.
+At present, I am teaching economics at HEC Montréal at both the undergraduate and graduate levels.

 I have also studied in the United States at the Washington Centre for Academic Seminars and Internships.
 In a distant past, I interned at the Prime Minister’s Office in Ottawa and the National Post.
 I also used to be an economist at the Montreal Economic Institute from 2010 to 2011 where I remain as an associate researcher.
 I also have a weekly radio column with Quebec City’s RadioX during the 5-to-7 show.